Markland Quickstart

 Browse public docs to see how other people are using Markland.
 Read the alternatives page if you're weighing this against Git, Notion, Google Docs, or HackMD.
 Stuck on anything the troubleshooting list doesn't cover?
 Reply to the signup email — a real human reads it.

-- Do I need an API key?
+Do I need an Anthropic account?

-- What does
+What does markland_publish actually do?

 Don’t have an account yet?